Flowwl/florian-padel/README.md

 🎲 D&D enjoyer on the side — plotting beginner-friendly scenarios featuring giant rats, chaotic taverns, and questionable heroes like Master Raz.

-🍎 Mac user, parce que j’aime quand tout tourne rond (et silencieusement).
+🍎 Mac user, because it's better.

 ⚡ I don't ship messy code.
 Unless it's for a goblin NPC — then it’s on purpose.